This is a guest blog post from first-grade teacher Lyssa Sahadevan. If you like what you read here,

 I’ve included the “Whoooo Is Telling the Story?” worksheet for you to download at the bottom of the page.
 I hope your readers enjoy it as much as mine do!
 Happy reading!

 To download a free PDF of Lyssa's "Whoooo Is Telling the Story?" worksheet, click the template image below!
-To learn more about the Joy Cowley books used as an example in this post, visit our website or click the series highlights images below to download free information sheets explaining key features of the Joy Cowley Collection and its lower-level counterpart, Joy Cowley Early Birds.
+To learn more about the Joy Cowley books used as an example in this post, click the series highlights images below to download free information sheets explaining key features of the Joy Cowley Collection and its lower-level counterpart, Joy Cowley Early Birds .